First steps for new faculty

 - Overview of resources that support teaching and research.

-- Overview of policies and procedures of the university and Carey Business School.
+- Overview of key policies and procedures of the university and Carey Business School.

 - Teaching Academy sessions for you to work directly with our Teaching & Learning@Carey team.

-We strongly encourage attendance by all new full-time faculty at the orientation programs.
-We also kindly ask that new faculty wait to visit the campus until the first day of orientation or your official start date.
+We require attendance by all new full-time faculty at the orientation programs.
+We also kindly ask that new faculty wait to visit the campus until the first day of orientation or official start date.

 - Comprehensive website about moving to Baltimore City